-Let me ask about clipping.
-I’ve talked to other game audio professionals who have found that clipping and distortion can play a role in enhancing the assets they create by making it more visceral.
-But doesn’t this sacrifice dynamic range?
-What have you found to be the case?
+I’ve talked to other game audio professionals who have found that clipping and distortion can play a role in enhancing the assets they create by making them more visceral.
+But doesn’t that sacrifice dynamic range?

 Why couldn’t you make use of multiple recorders, all with appropriate input levels?

-Because if you’re initially recording 10 channels of audio for one car, and now have to split that among multiple recorders, you’d end up with 50+ tracks, which is unmanageable for just one recording.
+Because if you’re intending to record ten channels of audio for one car, and now have to split that among multiple recorders, you’d end up with 50+ tracks, which is unmanageable for just one recording.